These butterflies remind me of how vibrant and eye-catching the color orange is. When orange appears in the orange/yellow

 Sweet Potatoes and Yams

-Do you include at least 2 portions of 2 different kinds of orange or yellow fruits and veggies a day in the food you eat?
+Do you include at least 2 portions of 2 different kinds of orange or yellow fruit and veggies a day in the food you eat?

 What helps you remember to eat colorful orange and yellow fruits and veggies every day?